 Advanced Scenario-Based Questions

-• How would you respond if a user was unable to access records that they were supposed to?
+- How would you respond if a user were unable to access records to which they were intended to have access?

-• How would you go about combining Salesforce with an additional system?
+- How would you integrate Salesforce with an additional system?

 Appropriate Ways to Respond to Interview Questions in Salesforce